 Talent transferring the solution to a tube.

 After adding 320 microliters of heptane/ethyl acetate to the water phase tube labelled as 1, shake at 450 g for 5 minutes at room temperature on the thermomixer [1].
 Then centrifuge at 2,800 g for 5 minutes at room temperature as demonstrated previously [2].
-Transfer 320 microliters of the upper phase [3] and combine with the fraction from step 5.11.
+Transfer 320 microliters of the upper phase [3] and combine with the fraction from step 3.5 in the tube labelled as [2].

 Reuse 3.3.2.